vtex-apps/recommendation-shelf/docs/README.md

 ### Configuration

-You can configure the `recommendation.shelf` block in your theme app using the props:
+You can configure the `recommendation.shelf` block in your theme app using the following props:

 | Prop name                  | Type                | Description                                                                                                                                                         | Default value |
 | -------------------------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- |